How to make R recognize command line software installed on Mac OS with Homebrew

 > Sys.getenv("PATH")

 At this point you should see what the differences are, and which ones are missing.
-Probably what’s missing is the Homebrew directory, /opt/homebrew/bin
+Probably what’s missing is the Homebrew if /opt/homebrew/bin.

-So how do you fix this?
-We need to tell R on startup to look for programs installed by Homebrew.
+So what do you fix this?
+We need to the Rwindow i startup based look for less installed by Homebrew.

 old_path <- Sys.getenv("PATH")